Most Recent Updates

 Overall Key Findings

-Pregnant women do not appear to be at an increased risk of infection from COVID-19 over non-pregnant women (i.e. same infection rate).
+Overall, pregnant women do not appear to be at an increased risk of contracting COVID-19 over non-pregnant women (i.e. same infection rate).

 However, pregnant women appear to have an increased risk of intensive care unit (ICU) admission, mechanical ventilation, and extracorporeal membrane oxygenation (ECMO), as well as death (but overall risk is low).